Craftefix/CraftUtils/README.md

   - `tpadeny` - Denies a teleport request.
   - `tpacancel` - Cancels a teleport request.
   - `trash` - Opens a trash bin inventory.
+  - `admingui` - Opens a powerful Interface for Admins

 All Commands can be accessed by the `/cc` command but might have an alias.